Heraion of Samos: Second temple (Rhoikos temple)

 A much larger temple was built by the architects Rhoikos and Theodoros and is known as the Rhoikos temple (2).
 It was about 100 m long and 50 m wide.
 At the front there was a deep roofed pronaos with a square floor plan, in front of a closed cella.
 Cella and pronaos were divided into three equal aisles by two rows of columns that marched down the pronaos and through the temple.
 A peripteral colonnade surrounded the temple, which was two rows deep (dipteral).
 There were twenty-one columns on each long side, ten columns along the back side, and eight along the front side.
 The columns stood on unusual torus bases that were horizontally fluted.
 The temple formed a unit with the monumental altar of Hera to the east, which shared its alignment and axis.
+Many columns were unfluted; perhaps this was left for a later date, as it was normally done after they were erected.
+No capitals survive from this temple, but some early Ionic order features are present.

 For a long time, the date of this temple was disputed, but excavations in 1989 revealed that work began on it at some point between 600 and 570 BC, and was completed around 560 BC.
 It stood for only about a decade before it was destroyed around 550 BC, when it may have been toppled by an earthquake or dismantled because the marshy ground and poor foundations made it dangerously unstable.
 Much of its stone was reused in the construction of its successor, the Great temple.

 The Rhoikos temple was the first of the massive Ionian temples, like the Temple of Artemis at Ephesus, which would be built in western Asia Minor and the Aegean during the Archaic and Classical periods.
 Helmut Kyrieleis observes that it "must have had central significance for the development of monumental Ionic architecture" for this reason.